The flexible program of study is designed to provide excellent training and research opportunities individually tailored to each student's needs.

 Financial Support

-During the first academic year in the Biochemistry Graduate Program, students are fully supported through Graduate Research Assistantship (GRA) with the Interdisciplinary Life Sciences (ILS) Graduate Programs.
-This provides an annual stipend at the rate of $40,000/year, full tuition and fees for full-time enrollment, and access to university health insurance.
-Beginning with the summer after the first academic year, students must select a faculty advisor and are responsible for joining a permanent lab to ensure continued funding.
+During the first semester in the Biochemistry Graduate Program, students are fully supported through Graduate Research Assistantship (GRA) with the Interdisciplinary Life Sciences (ILS) Graduate Programs.
+This provides a stipend at the annual rate of $40,000/year, full tuition and fees, and access to university health insurance.
+Beginning in the Spring after the first academic semester students must select a faculty advisor and are responsible for joining a permanent lab to ensure continued funding.
 Financial support is then coordinated with the permanent laboratory and may take the form of research assistantships, teaching appointments, or university fellowships.

 Continuing students are also eligible for competitive external fellowships that are awarded on the basis of teaching performance or academic excellence.
 Funding for travel to professional conferences and professional development is also available.